 The Company hopes that any incident of sexual harassment can be resolved through the internal process outlined above.
-All employees, however, have the right to file formal charges with the Illinois Department of Human Rights (IDHR), the United States Equal Employment Opportunity Commission (EEOC) and/or the Urbana Human Relations Commission (UHRC).
-A charge with IDHR must be filed within 180 days of the incident of sexual harassment.
-A charge with EEOC must be filed within 300 days of the incident.
-A charge with UHRC must be filed within 90 days of the incident.
+All employees, however, have the right to file formal charges with the Illinois Department of Human Rights (IDHR) and/or the United States Equal Employment Opportunity Commission (EEOC).
+A charge with the IDHR must be filed with 180 days of the incident of sexual harassment.
+A charge with the EEOC must be filed within 300 days of the incident.